Juanvvc/markdown-slides/README.md

-A project to document how to use Marp and RevealJS using examples.
+A project to document how to use Marp, and themes examples

 Use to store themes and Makefiles

-# Marp

 Live example: <https://juanvvc.github.io/markdown-slides/marp-tutorial.html>

-Since this is my preferred system, Marp themes and examples are much more developed than RevealJS

-Install:
+# Install

 ```
 npm install -g @marp-team/marp-cli